 Dealing with symptoms and relapses

 Understanding the patterns of your MS will help you identify when you may need to ask for help with managing symptoms or if you may be going into a relapse.
 As well as knowing what you can do to help yourself, self-management involves finding out what sources of help are available and making use of these resources when you need them.
 Keeping a diary of specific symptoms such as stiffness and spasms can also be helpful.

-Making informed choices about treatment
+Making an informed choice about treatment

 Making a decision is ideally done in partnership with your health professional.
 Deciding on what treatment is right for you needs to consider the benefits you might expect from the treatment and any potential risks.
 This needs to take account of non medical factors that may affect your lifestyle, such as when and how medication or a course of treatment is taken, the need to attend appointments, any restrictions of ability to drive.

 Before making a treatment choice you may want to find more information and ask a number of questions so that you are fully informed about your options, the benefits and potential side effects of the choice and how the effects will be monitored.
 We have a number of resources to help with this, including making the most of appointments, questions to ask health professionals, and MS Decisions, which focusses specifically on the disease modifying drugs (DMDs).
 Alternatively, you can contact our confidential Enquiry Service on 0800 032 3839 or email firstname.lastname@example.org about any aspect of MS.

 There are many self-management courses available that aim to teach you skills to boost your confidence and live well with your condition.
 For information about self-management courses around the country visit the self-management UK website